gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

   - "10"
 deploy:
   provider: script
-  # We'll change directory into "docs" (change "docs" in the directory where your gatsby-site lives).
+  # Note: change "docs" to the directory where your gatsby-site lives, if necessary
   script: cd docs/ && yarn install && yarn run deploy
   skip_cleanup: true
   on: